 Michelle Girard, senior economist at RBS, says manufacturing has been the bright spot throughout the U.S. economic recovery.

 A look at the U.S. markets ahead of the open, including Chesapeake Energy, Facebook, the Fed and economic data, with CNBC's Jackie DeAngelis.

 The two notch debt credit trading downgrade for Spain by S&P, confirmation of continued European growth problems and poor job numbers in the U.S. have not been enough to create a downtrend in the oil price.
 Chart analysis shows $125 as the next target.

 Arthur Hogan, Lazard Capital Markets and Michael Ozanian, Forbes Magazine, discuss the better-than-expected manufacturing report and why stocks rallied on the data.

-You email or "tweet" Cramer your stock or investment questions, and he answers them.
+You email or "tweet" Jim Cramer your investment or stock questions and he answers them.

 Mad Money's Cramer explains why small speculative stocks are worth owning unless investors see too many analysts jumping in on the action.

 Mad Money's Jim Cramer explains how insider buying plus heavy short interest can equal a raging buying opportunity.